5kuuk/CTF-writeups/ductf-2023/roppenheimer/README.md

 This function is the most interesting, because it is vulnerable !

 We choose an `atom` key, then all entries of `atoms` in the same bucket (i.e, whose key hashes the same) are copied into the `elems` list, which has only a capacity of 19 pairs !

-We thus have a nice primitive : if we get enough `atoms` keys to hash to the same value, then we can overflow `elems`, which is on the stack, and hijack control flow via ROP !
+That's a really nice primitive : if we get enough `atoms` keys to hash to the same value, then we can overflow `elems`, which is on the stack, and hijack control flow via ROP !

-But hash collisions are notoriously hard to achieve on proper hash functions...
+But hash collisions are notoriously hard to achieve on properly designed hash functions...
 ```C
 void fire_neutron() {
     unsigned int atom;